 Just got back from a successful trip to my local GP.
-Headaches are one of the symptoms of living with a brain injury and since my injury over four years ago I get them every other day.
-They don’t affect me and I can live with them but the past couple of weeks I’ve been suffering with a variety of immensely painful headaches that I wake up with and that last all day.
-Paracetamol and Ibuprofen don’t help.
+Headaches are one of the symptoms of living with a brain injury and since my injury over four years ago I get them every day.
+They don’t affect me and I can live with them but the past couple of weeks I’ve been suffering with a variety of immensely painful headaches.

 The headaches stop me doing the littlest of things and get worse if I’m around the littlest of noise (keys clinking, carrier bags rustling etc) They actually make me want to do this…

 Illustration by the amazing Fran Krause of Deep Dark Fears

 Given my circumstances I could have been given a same day appointment when I first noticed the headaches were a problem (about a week and half ago) but I wanted to wait so I could see my favourite GP, Dr. Todd.
 He’s my favourite because when I moved out of Newcastle to Northumberland I was still going through my brain injury recovery and he was the only GP who understood what that meant.
 I remember going to one appointment before seeing him and telling another GP about my injury and she was confused… I had to get my paperwork and go through step by step what had happened, what my brain surgery was and what help I needed.
 Then another appointment a couple of weeks or possibly days later (I can’t really remember) I told Dr.Todd that I had had brain surgery and he understood straight away.